 A year on from becoming vegan I still find myself reading the ingredients lists of food products, asking the vegan community about cruelty free make up and scouring the supermarket aisles for vegan-friendly alcohol.
 It’s a minefield and every now and then you’re going to make a mistake.
 However I’ve discovered a number of resources that I use on a daily basis to make cruelty-free, vegan living easier.
 Whether you’re a vegan newbie or you’ve been vegan all your life, i’m sure that these resources will speed up your supermarket shop or help you discover what’s new in the vegan world.
 Let’s be honest, there’s something new launching every week!

-click here If you’re looking for vegan alcohol…
+where can i buy accutane in canada If you’re looking for vegan alcohol…

 - Barnivore website

 - Veggie Beers App

 If you’re looking for vegan friendly booze then these resources are a game changer.
 The Veggie Beers App searches the Barnivore database which is constantly updated with vegan friendly drinks and is very easy to use.
 It’s the app that i use when perusing the drinks aisle and is available on Android and iOS.

 click If you’re looking for cruelty free make-up and skincare…

 Logical Harmony and Cruelty-Free Kitty are my two go to websites when i’m looking to purchase new make-up and skincare.
 I’m still on a bit of a learning curve when it comes to cruelty-free, vegan make-up and skincare but i’ve found these websites incredible informative for the purchases that i’ve made to date.

 If you’re looking for what’s new and vegan friendly in the supermarket…

 What a godsend.
 I’ve discovered so many products through this website that i wouldn’t have thought were vegan.
 It’s also a great site to stay on top of what vegan goodies have recently hit the shelves.